mdavids/rfc/content/draft-davids-forsalereg-11.md

 value must meet.
 Content values can also be represented in a human-readable format for individuals to interpret.
 See the (#examples, use title) section for clarification.

-Since the content value in the TXT record has no strictly defined meaning, it is up to the processor of the content to decide how to handle it.

 See (#guidelines) for additional guidelines.

 ## RRset Limitations {#rrsetlimits}

-This specification does not define restrictions on the number of TXT records in the RRset, but limiting it to one per content tag is **RECOMMENDED**.
+This specification does not define restrictions on the number of TXT records in the RRset.

-If this is not the case, the processor **SHOULD**  determine which content to use.
+When multiple content TXT records are present, the processor **MAY** select one or more of them.

+For example, a registry might extract content from an RRset that includes a recognizable "fcod=" content tag and use it to direct visitors to a sales page as part of its services.
+An individual, on the other hand, might extract a phone number (if present) from a "furi=" tag in the same RRset and use it to contact a potential seller.

+An example of such a combined record is provided in (#combiexample).

 The RDATA [@RFC9499] of each TXT record **MUST** consist of a single character-string [@!RFC1035] with a maximum length of 255 octets, in order to avoid the need to concatenate multiple